jonathandannel/graphite/readme.md

 - `color`: Changes the bar color.
 Use a string with a Hex or RGB value.
 Linear gradients can be used, too.
 Ex: `{'color': '#884dff'}` `{'color': "linear-gradient(rgb(144, 164, 237), rgb(122, 139, 204))"}`

-- `labelFont`: Styles the x-axis labels.
+- `labelFont`: Styles the font of x-axis labels.
+Takes an array `['fontcolor', 'fontsize']`.
+Font color is a string with a Hex/RGB value and font size is a plain number.

+- `barFont`: Styles the font of the bar value numbers.
 Takes an array `['fontcolor', 'fontsize']`.
 Font color is a string with a Hex/RGB value and font size is a plain number.

 `element`: The <b>ID</b> of the element that the graph will be rendered to.
 Should *not* be a string.